jenkinsci/docker-plugin/README.md

     [jenkins/agent](https://hub.docker.com/r/jenkins/agent/)
     as a basis for a custom image.

-To create a custom image and bundle your favorite tools, create a `Dockerfile` with the `FROM` to point to one of the jenkins/\*-agent reference images,
+To create a custom image and bundle your favourite tools, create a `Dockerfile` with the `FROM` to point to one of the jenkins/\*-agent reference images,